mojofunk/ardour-docs/bugs/untracked.md

 - Sessions created from a template but are not explicitly saved do not get a SR or file resolution displayed in recent Session chooser?

-- MIDI notes should be created on click rather than on release, or the ghost note should appear on click to look the same as an existing note.

 - Using split/"Cut Mode" to cut a MIDI region can result in incorrect length of original region